-Have any of your public-sector clients ever sustained a loss on a securities transaction arising from a misunderstanding or misrepresentation of the risk characteristics of the instrument?
+Have any of your public sector clients ever sustained a loss on a securities transaction arising from a misunderstanding or misrepresentation of the risk characteristics of the instrument?
 (If yes, attach an explanation with client and contact person) Has a public-sector client ever claimed in writing that your firm was responsible for investment losses?
-(If yes, attach an explanation with client and contact person) 14.
-Has your firm or any of your employees ever been subjected to a regulatory or state/federal agency investigation for alleged improper, fraudulent, disreputable or unfair activities related to the sale of the securities?
+(If yes, attach an explanation with client and contact person) Has your firm or any of your employees ever been subjected to a regulatory or state/federal agency investigation for alleged improper, fraudulent, disreputable or unfair activities related to the sale of the securities?
 (If yes, attach explanation with name of agency) How many and what percentage of your transactions failed last month?
 What were the reasons for failure?
 Please provide client name, contact person, and telephone number of the client involved in the failure.
 16. Last year?
 What were the reasons for failure?
 Please provide client name, contact person, and telephone number of the client involved with failure.

 17. Please explain your normal custody and delivery process.
 Who audits these fiduciary systems?
-And please provide their contact information.
+In addition, please provide their contact information.
 18. What reports, transactions, confirmations and paper trail will we receive?
 19. Please include samples of research reports that your firm regularly provides to public-sector clients.
 20. What training would you offer for our employees and investment officers?
 21. What portfolio information do you require from your clients?
 22. Describe the precautions taken by your firm to protect the interests of the public when dealing with governmental agencies as investors.

 23. Please provide certified financial statements and other indicators regarding your firm's capitalization.
 24. Describe the capital line and trading limits that support/limit the office that would conduct business with our county.
 25. Does your firm consistently comply with the Federal Reserve Bank's capital adequacy guidelines?

-26. By what factor (1.5X, 2X, etc.) does y Include certified documentation of you standards.
-1 1 0

-27. Do you participate in the SIPC Insuran ace program?
-If no, attach exp planation.

-28. Please enclose a complete schedule of fees and charges for various t ransactions.
+26. By what factor (1.5X, 2X, etc.) does your firm presently exceed the capital adequacy guidelines?
+Include certified documentation of your capital adequacy as measured by the Federal Reserve standards.
+27. Do you participate in the SIPC Insurance program?
+If no, attach explanation.
+28. Please enclose a complete schedule of fees and charges for various transactions.

-29. Is the Pool, Mutual Fund or Mone recognized Investment Rating Firm? y market continuously rated l by at least one nationally

-Moody's Rating Date

-Standard and Poor's Rating Date

-Fitch Rating .
-Date

-Other Specify

-Rating Date